FOSSEE/st-scripts/conditionals/script.rst

 {{{ Show the slide containing the title }}}

 Hello friends.
-Welcome to this spoken tutorial on Getting started with strings.
+Welcome to this spoken tutorial on Conditionals

 {{{ Show the slide containing the outline }}}